Vehicle malfunction sparked Apple Fire in Southern California

 Authorities were asking anyone who may have seen such a vehicle at the time to contact investigators, according to a statement from the California Department of Forestry and Fire Protection.

-The blaze in Riverside County, among several wildfires across California, had consumed more than 41 square miles of dry brush and timber since it broke out Friday evening, fire officials said.
+The blaze in Riverside County, among several wildfires across California, had consumed almost 42 square miles of dry brush and timber since it broke out Friday evening, fire officials said.

-As of Monday afternoon, it was just 5% contained and the fire along with coronavirus precautions made for added stress at an evacuation center, said John Medina, an American Red Cross spokesman.
+As of Monday night, it was just 7% contained and the fire along with coronavirus precautions made for added stress at an evacuation center, said John Medina, an American Red Cross spokesman.

 Volunteers used to "close contact" with evacuees have had to adjust their approach during a time of social distancing, Medina said.